Georgina Beyer: Views

-As an MP, Beyer supported progressive policies such as LGBT rights and Māori rights.
+As an MP, Beyer supported progressive policies such as LGBTQ rights and Māori rights.
 In her speech to Parliament on the Prostitution Reform Act 2003, which decriminalised prostitution in New Zealand, she identified herself as a former sex worker.
 She influenced three MPs to vote for the Bill, which passed with 60 votes for, 59 against with one abstention.
 She then supported the Civil Union Act 2004, which legalised civil unions for same-sex and opposite-sex couples at a time when gay marriage was still not an option in New Zealand.
 She confronted followers of Destiny Church on the steps of the Parliament building during their protest against the bill.

 In 2001 Beyer supported the addition of sexual orientation as a ground of prohibited discrimination under the Human Rights Act 1993.
 In 2004 she put forward a member's bill that would add gender identity a prohibited ground.
 She withdrew the bill after the Solicitor-General provided a legal opinion confirming that gender identity was already covered by existing law.

 Beyer supported use of the Māori language by government and public institutions, and was instrumental to the passage of the Māori Language Act 2003.
 She personally opposed the government's seabed and foreshore legislation of May 2004, but voted in favour of it due to her electorate's preferences.
 She asked the Labour Party if she could abstain from the vote but was refused; she later said that vowed that "from that time on that I would never be torn between who and what I am as far as my heritage is concerned, and political expediency".